lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles](images/readme/Tiles_strip.png "Tantrix Discovery Tiles")

-The goal is to arrange the tiles applying the following rules:
+The goal is to arrange a subset of the tiles applying the following rules:
 1. All line segments at the edges of neighboring tiles must match their color.
 1. Some line segments of the tiles must form a closed loop in a given color.